JoaquinTrinanes/vizzuality-code-challenge/README.md

 The `prose` class is a Tailwind utility (`@tailwindcss/typography`) that takes care of formatting the text for us.

 The modal is styled because it would be huge otherwise.
 The width is set to 75% and the height to 50%.
 Honestly, I wanted to make this part responsive, but I couldn't find a way to use classes (that is, Tailwind's built in support for responsive design) and I didn't want to use JS to get the screen size.
-I'm sure there's a way to do it tho.
-The current compromise is a width that looks good both on computer an mobile, but not as good as it possibly can.
+I'm sure there's a way to do it though.
+The current compromise is a width that looks good both on computer and mobile, but not as good as it possibly can.

 The modal can be closed pressing escape or clicking outside it, but an **&times;** button is added to improve UX.
 It's sticky, so it's always visible, even if the modal is scrolled down.

 ## Tooltips

-I used a library called `rc-tooltip` and it's default styles to create them.
-It works as a component that normally renders it's `children`, but when the trigger condition is met (the desired combination of `click` and `hover`, only the latter in this case) is met, the `overlay` prop is rendered.
+I used a library called `rc-tooltip` and its default styles to create them.
+It works as a component that normally renders its `children`, but when the trigger condition is met (the desired combination of `click` and `hover`, only the latter in this case) is met, the `overlay` prop is rendered.

 ## Optional goals

 ### Little excerpt

 So the client wants to show some additional data along the legend?
 No problem!
-The easiest way to do that and be flexible in the future is for them to send that info with us alongside the other data.
+The easiest way to do that and be flexible in the future is for them to send us that info alongside the other data.
 Thus, I created an optional `excerpt` property that each legend can provide. i'd use the name `description`, but that one was already taken.
 The excerpt is rendered the same way as the modal description.
-To emulate the data is received I hardcoded some text in the fetch function.
+To simulate the data is received I hardcoded some text in the fetch function.

 ### Dragging stuff around

 The `@dnd-kit` library provides all the drag and drop functionality we will ever need (for now at least).
 It even provides a sortable utility in `@dnd-kit/sortable`, which we will use.

 A `Sortable` component is created.
 This component takes care of creating a `SortableContext` inside a `DndContext`.
-The `DndContext`handles the logic of what happens when a drag operation completes, how items collide, mouse and touch support... whereas the `SortableContext` keeps track of how the items are ordered.
+The `DndContext`handles the logic of what happens when a drag operation is completed, how items collide, mouse and touch support... whereas the `SortableContext` keeps track of how the items are ordered.

 Each component inside `Sortable` must be enclosed in a `SortableItem` to work.
 This takes care of the dragging functionality and uses a `SortableListenersContext`.
 This allows us to make a whole element dragabble but select the handle in an easy way (in this case, the 6-dot image).